VentureCraft/revisionable/readme.md

 }
 ```

-### Storing soft deletes
+### Storing Soft Deletes

-By default, if your model supports soft deletes, revisionable will store this and any restores as updates on the model.
+By default, if your model supports soft deletes, Revisionable will store this and any restores as updates on the model.

 You can choose to ignore deletes and restores by adding `deleted_at` to your `$dontKeepRevisionOf` array.